 - 1. No poverty

 - 2. Zero hunger

 - 3. Clean water and sanitation

-4. Decent work and economic growth
+- 4. Decent work and economic growth

-- 5. Reduced inequalities - 6.
-Sustainable cities and communities to shifts such as climate change, the shifting world economy, geopolitics and new information technologies.
+- 5. Reduced inequalities

+- 6. Sustainable cities and communities

+The author of the Jo'burg Comprehensive Vision document then summarizes the goal of sustainable development as to shifts such as climate change, the shifting world economy, geopolitics and new information technologies.
 As a resilient city Johannesburg will be able to withstand the shocks of unpredictable change while promoting sustainable development, inclusive growth and well-being